Stop guessing. Start testing.

 Failure explanations

 Generated tests run with Cucumber.
-Install the package, add the step definitions we provide, and run the tests like any other Cucumber suite.
+Install the package, use the step definitions we provide, and run the tests like any other Cucumber suite.

 The tests integrate into existing CI without special setup.
 This is not a new test ecosystem.
 It's standard Gherkin running on standard tooling.